ChainSkins/chainskins/extension-policy.md

-# Extension Wallet – Terms and Conditions
+# Extension Wallet – Terms and Privacy Policy

-_Last updated: June 20, 2025_
+*Last updated: July 9, 2025*

-Welcome to the Extension Wallet (“Extension”, “we”, “our”, or “us”).
-By installing or using this Extension, you (“User”, “you”) agree to these Terms and Conditions.
-Please read carefully.
+This document outlines the Terms and Conditions and Privacy Policy for the Extension Wallet ("Extension", "we", "our", or "us").
+By installing or using this Extension, you ("User", "you") agree to the following provisions.
+Please read them carefully.

 ---

-## 1. Introduction
+## 1. Overview
-This Extension functions as a cryptocurrency wallet that securely stores your private keys encrypted with your chosen password and a master password held by the backend.
-It supports multiple cryptocurrencies and is used to sign transactions and facilitate purchases of CS2 skins through chainskins.net.

-## 2. Use of the Extension
-- You are solely responsible for maintaining the confidentiality of your passwords and private keys.
-- The Extension does not have direct access to your private keys in unencrypted form.
-- You acknowledge that transaction signing is done locally via the Extension.
-- You agree to use the Extension only for lawful purposes and in compliance with all applicable laws and regulations.

-## 3. Security
-- The Extension employs encryption to protect your private keys.
-- We do not store your private keys in plaintext.
-- You must use strong, unique passwords and keep them confidential.

-## 4. Limitations of Liability
-- We are not liable for any loss, damage, or unauthorized access resulting from your failure to secure your passwords or device.
-- We do not guarantee transaction outcomes or recovery of lost keys.
-- Use of the Extension is at your own risk.

-## 5. Updates and Modifications
-- We may update or modify the Extension to improve functionality or security.
-- Continued use after updates constitutes acceptance of changes.

-## 6. Termination
-We may suspend or terminate your access if you violate these terms or engage in malicious activity.

-## 7. Governing Law
-These Terms are governed by the laws of Estonia.
-This does not imply registration as a company but serves as a legal framework.
+The Extension Wallet is a non-custodial cryptocurrency wallet that allows users to:

+* Generate and manage a crypto wallet using a password of their choice.
+* Interact with smart contracts.
+* Sign blockchain transactions.
+* Connect and verify Steam accounts via OAuth for the purpose of facilitating trades on chainskins.net.

+This Extension is designed with full client-side privacy.
+All sensitive operations are performed locally within the user's browser environment.

 ---

-# Extension Wallet – Privacy Policy

-_Last updated: June 20, 2025_

-This Privacy Policy describes how the Extension collects, uses, and protects your personal data.

-## 1. Data Collection
-The Extension collects the following data:
-- Encrypted private keys (never stored in plaintext)
-- Your chosen password (never stored)
-- Metadata related to transaction signing and wallet usage
-- Technical data such as device type and software version

-## 2. Use of Data
-Your data is used only to:
-- Enable secure wallet functionality and transaction signing
-- Improve the Extension’s security and user experience
-- Prevent fraud and abuse

-## 3. Data Storage and Security
-- Encrypted private keys are stored securely; we do not have access to decrypt them.
-- Passwords are never transmitted or stored on our servers in plaintext.
-- We implement best practices to protect your data.

-## 4. Sharing of Data
-We do not share your personal or wallet data with third parties except as required by law.

-## 5. User Rights
-- You can delete your wallet data by uninstalling the Extension and clearing local storage.
-- You have the right to request information on the data processed by contacting support.

-## 6. Cookies and Tracking
-The Extension does not use tracking cookies or analytics.

-## 7. Changes to this Policy
-We may update this Privacy Policy.
-Continued use implies acceptance.

-For questions, contact: support@chainskins.net
+## 2. Key Features & Responsibilities

+* **Non-custodial Architecture**: We do not store, access, or transmit private keys, passwords, or mnemonic phrases.
+* **Client-side Encryption**: The user's mnemonic and private keys are encrypted and stored locally in the Extension's browser storage.
+Only the user can access them.
+* **Password-Based Access**: Users choose a password to encrypt their wallet.
+This password is never stored or transmitted.
+* **Transaction Signing**: Smart contracts are signed locally in the Extension.
+When necessary, the user voluntarily provides their private key and password for the purpose of signing a transaction.
+This process occurs entirely in-memory and is never logged or stored.
+* **Steam Integration**: The Extension uses Steam OAuth solely to verify ownership of a Steam account.
+No sensitive data from Steam is stored beyond what is required for trade verification.

+---

+## 3. User Responsibilities

+* You are solely responsible for remembering and safeguarding your password, private keys, and recovery phrase.
+* We are not liable for the loss of funds or access resulting from forgotten passwords or deleted local storage.
+* You must ensure that your device and browser are secure when using the Extension.

+---

+## 4. Data Collection and Use

+We do **not** collect or store any of the following:

+* Private keys
+* Mnemonics / seed phrases
+* User passwords
+* Personally identifiable information (PII)

+The only data processed includes:

+* Encrypted wallet data stored locally on your browser.
+* Temporary in-memory data used for transaction signing.
+* Technical metadata such as device type, extension version (only if strictly necessary for functionality).

+---

+## 5. Security Measures

+* Wallet data is encrypted using client-side cryptography before being saved.
+* No decrypted wallet content is ever stored or transmitted.
+* Industry-standard best practices are followed for cryptographic operations within the Extension.

+---

+## 6. No Custody, No Guarantees

+* We do not provide any form of custody or backup service for your wallet.
+* We do not guarantee recovery of lost access, funds, or credentials.
+* The Extension is provided "as-is" and used at your own risk.

+---

+## 7. Legal Compliance

+* This Extension does not fall under custodial wallet regulations as no user credentials or assets are held by the provider.
+* You are responsible for ensuring compliance with local regulations, especially in relation to crypto usage and trading.
+* The Extension may comply with legal requests for information to the extent technically and lawfully possible.

+---

+## 8. Changes to This Policy

+We may update this document at any time to reflect technical, legal, or regulatory changes.
+Continued use of the Extension constitutes acceptance of the revised terms.

+For questions or concerns, contact: **[support@chainskins.net](mailto:support@chainskins.net)**